Understanding Coaxial Cable

 Applications of Coaxial Cables

-Some information about Coaxial Speaker Cable
+Essential Information about Coaxial Speaker Cables

 1. Remove the Coax Connectors

-2. Measure The Length
+2. Measure the Length

-3. Remove The Jacket
+3. Remove the Jacket

 4. Shield Unbraiding